Dr. William E. Lovekamp

 B.A., Illinois College (1996)

-Professional OrganizationsAlpha Kappa Delta, American Sociological Association, Gender and Disaster Network, Illinois GIS Association, International Research Committee on Disasters - International Sociological Association, Midwest Sociological Society, U.S. Gender and Disaster Resilience Alliance.
+Professional OrganizationsAlpha Kappa Delta, American Sociological Association, Gender and Disaster Network, Illinois GIS Association, International Research Committee on Disasters - International Sociological Association, Midwest Sociological Society, Natural Hazard Mitigation Association, U.S. Gender and Disaster Resilience Alliance, American Red Cross - Coles and Clark Counties, IL Advisory Council and Disaster Action Team.

 Dr. Lovekamp has been in the Department of Sociology and Anthropology at EIU since 2005.